Skip to content

 • Some reporters now use word processors.

 The classification of the action verbs depends on how they appear in the sentence.
-There are 2 main types of action verbs: transitive and intransitive verbs
+There are three significant categories of action verbs: transitive and intransitive verbs.

 a.
 Transitive verbs